Data

 data whenever you need access to state.

-Plus, Ampt provides isolated databases to each ENVIRONMENT, enabling developers to have independent copies of application data in each sandbox, preview and permanent environment of every app.
+Plus, Ampt provides isolated databases to each AMPT ENVIRONMENT, enabling developers to have independent copies of application data in each sandbox, preview, and stage of every app.

-Ampt makes API calls in order to set and retrieve records, so any route/function that uses the data
+interface makes API calls in order to interact with the underlying database, so any handlers or functions that use data

 .